Al-Anon STEP 10 – Comments (Part 2)

 What kind of wrong(s)?
 First we need to distinguish between defects of character, what’s our responsibility & what’s S-H.

-DEFECTS (same as short-comings) can be defined as “a fault or failure to meet a certain standard….”
+a.
+DEFECTS (same as shortcomings) can be defined as “a fault or failure to meet a certain standard….”
 They are basically defense mechanisms (unhealthy patterns) that all of us develop in response to a painful childhood & outside traumas

 ** IMP: in 12-Step ‘work’, lists of defects always include emotions.
 This is WRONG!
 Emotions are never defects – only some thinking (CDs), AND some behavior patters (abusive actions) – which together are used to deny painful emotions.

-RESPONSIBILITY is simply a frank acknowledgement of what we think, do & feel – or not, without judgement or self-abuse
+b.
+RESPONSIBILITY is simply a frank acknowledgement of what we think, do & feel – or not, without judgement or self-abuse.

 We can still ‘feel bad’ about hurting someone & need to make it right if possible, but it does NOT cause shame or self-abuse

-SELF-HATE is blaming ourselves for causing ANY hurt or fear we feel, & projecting abandonment, especially if someone ignored or harmed us, or if we’re not perfect!
+c.
+SELF-HATE is blaming ourself for causing ANY hurt or fear we feel, & projecting abandonment, especially if someone ignored or harmed us, or if we’re not perfect!

-a.
-Something that was NOT wrong at all, but:
+🔻 Something that was NOT ‘a wrong’ at all, but actually:

-— a way to deflect blame from themselves
+⚬ a way to deflect blame from themself

-— being caught in a defect (lie, error, abuse….) which they’re ashamed of
+⚬ being caught in a defect of theirs (lie, error, abuse….) which they’re ashamed of

-✸ While this reaction is deeply ingrained in ACoAs, it will most often show up when we’re around anyone who is oblivious to the effect of their actions, or who doesn’t care.
+✸ While this reaction is deeply ingrained in ACAs, it will most often show up when we’re around anyone who is oblivious to the effect of their actions, or who doesn’t care.

-b.
-Something we were often punished for / made fun of…. as kids (family, school, religion…).
-It may have been normal child behaviors or inabilities, omissions, expressions of emotions….
+🔻 Something we were often punished for / made fun of…. as kids (family, school, religion…).
+It may have been normal child behaviors, or some inabilities, omissions, expressions of emotions….

-This left us with a deep sense of Shame now re. expressing any imperfection which is then labeled as a character defect.
+This left us with a deep sense of Shame now re. expressing any imperfection which we then label as a character defect.

 This emotion prevents us from thinking clearly, it silences us, makes us want to slink away, hide under the carpet, to die – the pain is so great, like a punch in the stomach!